 - Document project completion, checking off all deliverables and their status

 - Hold a post-mortem meeting to review everything that happened during the project.
 Ask for input on what went well, what should be improved and what should never happen again.

 - Analyze the performance of each resource and the team as a whole.
 Use the post mortem meeting to congratulate the team, and recognize people for their accomplishments and contributions.

 - Create a project review and lessons learned report that includes what came out of that meeting.

 - Do a final budget review to identify where the budget was met and where it was strained

 So the project is complete, and now you know how to move from beginning to end with structure and organization.
-The project management lifecycle is your most reliable tool for setting standards and avoiding repeat mistakes, but there’s another way to make sure all you cross all of your “t’s” and dot your “i’s.”
+The project management lifecycle is a reliable strategy for setting standards and avoiding repeat mistakes, but there’s another way to make sure all you cross all of your “t’s” and dot your “i’s.”

 Strategizing actually happens pre-project, and usually takes place without the project manager.
 But including the PM in those discussions increases the potential of the project being aligned with business goals and objectives.
 Attend meetings, document the outcomes of those meetings and use those to define the project scope, set deliverables and develop the timeline.

 Maintenance takes place after the project has been completed.
 It is a check in to see how the product or service is performing, and to assess customer satisfaction.
 This serves many purposes – it can preemptively address problems, resolve issues, inform future projects, and identify future opportunities.

 You don’t need to reinvent the wheel when it comes to creating a project management life cycle that works for you.